d3c0d3s/docs/docs/production.rst

     psql wger -c "CREATE USER wger WITH PASSWORD 'wger'";
     psql wger -c "GRANT ALL PRIVILEGES ON DATABASE wger to wger";

+On Postgres 15 or above need to manually grant privileges to public schema
+    psql wger -c "GRANT ALL ON SCHEMA public TO wger";

 You might want or need to edit your ``pg_hba.conf`` file to allow local socket connections or similar.